apoca/lambda-resize-image/README.md

 ### AWS credentials

-To run [local development](#local-development) you also might configure your [aws credentials](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/installing-jssdk.html), or you can set them like showed above.
+To run [local development](#local-development) you also might configure your [aws credentials](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/installing-jssdk.html), or you can set them like showed below.

 ### Deploy to Amazon AWS